nghieptruong/demo01-playwright-framework/README.md

 * **Pull Request**: Any PR opened or updated against the `main` branch.
 * **Workflow Dispatch**: Manual execution via the GitHub UI for ad-hoc testing.

+[!IMPORTANT]
+By default only `chromium` is used for the CI run to reduce run time and prevent risk of exceeding the quota on the free Github plan.

 ### How to Trigger Manually
 For reviewers or developers who wish to verify a specific branch or test a specific browser engine without a code commit: